navfacecode/AIHairTryOn/README.md

 # AIHairTryOn
+Find Your Perfect Hairstyle
+Based on Face shape (https://app.besthairstyleformen.in/)

-Find Your Perfect Hairstyle according to face shape Based on Face shape (https://app.besthairstyleformen.in/)
+# Find Your Perfect Hairstyle according to face shape

-# AI Hair Try-On Application

 ## Overview
 AIHairTryOn is a web-based application that allows users to virtually try different hairstyles using artificial intelligence.
 The application provides a realistic preview of how various hairstyles would look on the user's own photo, helping them make informed decisions before getting a haircut.